-- (a) Completion of a bachelor's degree prior to attending the seminar. - (b) Completion of the online course Creating a Conceptual Framework for Social Action before the start of the seminar.
+- (a) Completion of a bachelor's degree prior to attending the seminar. - (b) Completion of the online course Constructing a Conceptual Framework for Social Action.
 This course is offered through www.lazoslearning.org.
-Applicants who are accepted for the ISGP seminar, but have not previously completed the online course through LazosLearning, will be given an opportunity to do so through a special offering of the course prior to the seminar.
-This course is approximately three months long and requires approximately 15 hours of study per week.
-Additional information about enrolling, fees, and satisfactory completion of the course can be obtained by visiting their website. - (c) Background reading of selected texts, for all participants, before the start of the seminar.
+It is nine weeks long and requires approximately 15 hours of study per week.
+Additional information about enrolling, fees, and satisfactory completion of the course can be obtained by visiting the website. - (c) Background reading of selected texts, for all participants, before the start of the seminar.
 These readings will be sent to participants several weeks before the seminar.

 A detailed description of the seminar follows, and a separate application form is attached.
 Because of the high number of applicants and the limited spaces available, selection will be made within a matrix that maximizes the diversity of the participants.
 Preference will be given to participants who are under 35 years old and who have completed their bachelor's degree at least one year prior to the seminar.
-Applications received after 24 July 2013 will not be considered.
+Applications received after 15 June 2015 will not be considered.